splunk/public-o11y-docs/gdi/monitors-orchestration/kubernetes-apiserver.md

 (kubernetes-apiserver)=

 # Kubernetes API server

 <meta name="Description" content="Use this Splunk Observability Cloud integration for the kubernetes-apiserver monitor.
 See benefits, install, configuration, and metrics">

-The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` provides the Kubernetes API server integration as the `kubernetes-apiserver` monitor type for the Smart Agent Receiver.
-Use this integration to retrieve metrics from the API server's Prometheus metric endpoint.
+The {ref}`Splunk Distribution of OpenTelemetry Collector <otel-intro>` uses the {ref}`Smart Agent receiver <smartagent-receiver>` with the Kubernetes API server monitor type to retrieve metrics from the API server's Prometheus metric endpoint.

-This monitor is available on Kubernetes, Linux, and Windows.
+This integration is available on Kubernetes, Linux, and Windows.

-## Requirements

-Control plane related rely on having access to certain pods in the control plane.
-Since several cloud Kubernetes as a service distributions don't expose the control plane pods to the end user, metric collection might not be possible in these cases.
-This receiver requires access to [kube-apiserver pods](https://kubernetes.io/docs/concepts/overview/components/#kube-apiserver).
+This integration requires access to [kube-apiserver pods](https://kubernetes.io/docs/concepts/overview/components/#kube-apiserver) to be able to access certain pods in the control plane.
+Since several Kubernetes-as-a-service distributions don't expose the control plane pods to the end user, metric collection might not be possible in these cases.

 ## Benefits